-More information is available on both the Annual Allowance and the Lifetime Allowance at railwayspensions.co.uk in the Resources section.
+More information is available on both the Annual Allowance and the Lump Sum Allowances at https://member.railwayspensions.co.uk/ in the Resources section.

 How you can take your BRASS funds at retirement

 When you take your benefits, the value of your BRASS Account is used to buy you extra pension in your section of the Scheme.
 However, you are required to take a tax-free cash lump sum equal to the value of your BRASS Account, up to the maximum allowed by HM Revenue & Customs.
 (Note: A different rule applies if you work for Unisys or RSSB - for more information on this please contact the Helpline).